Intracranial Epidural Abscess

 Other Tests

-Lumbar puncture carries the risk of precipitating herniation in the setting of increased ICP.
-Risks and benefits should be carefully weighed before a decision is made to proceed with a spinal tap.
-Findings on CSF studies can often be unremarkable, with reference range glucose and protein levels.
-CSF pressure may be increased.
-Spinal fluid may contain excess cells that are usually polymorphonuclear cells.
+Findings on CSF studies can often be unremarkable, and may show glucose and protein levels within normal limits.
+CSF pressure may be normal or increased.
+CSF may contain excess cells that are usually polymorphonuclear cells.
 The cell count is usually less than 200 cells, but it can be as high as 7000/mm3.
 Protein may be elevated as much as 100 mg/dL and the glucose level is often within the reference range unless associated meningitis is present, in which case it may be decreased.

 Medical Care